 The fees charged by the Johnson County District Court Trustee continue to be some of the lowest in the State.
 The District Court and Court Trustee remain committed to serving the citizens of Johnson County in the most effective, efficient and cost effective manner possible.

-The Johnson County District Court Trustee's office is responsible for the enforcement of more than 17,000 Johnson County support orders as well as any other court orders referred by another court and have been providing quality services to the citizens of Johnson County for over 42 years.
-The Trustee is empowered to pursue all civil remedies in establishing and enforcing the payment of support.
+The Johnson County District Court Trustee's office is responsible for the enforcement of more than 12,000 Johnson County support orders as well as any other court orders referred by another court and have been providing quality services to the citizens of Johnson County for over 42 years.
+The Trustee is empowered to pursue all civil remedies in enforcing the payment of support.